 Electronic Fuses can be split into Glass and Ceramic Fuses.
 There are many types of fuses but only Glass and Ceramic Fuses are capable of providing fast-acting and time-delay in a variety of sizes.
 These fuses are used as over-current protection in electronic devices.

-Circuit breakers are used to automatically to switch and operate electrical currents.
+Circuit breakers are used to automatically switch and operate electrical currents.
 Most people will be familiar with circuit breakers since they are commonly found in residential settings.
 Circuit breakers are a vital part of the electrical wiring process.
 Circuit breakers offer over-current protection and can help prevent electrical fires when a device has short-circuited.
 While working with circuit breakers, it’s smart to consider different safety options such as the breaker box cover.

 Fuse blocks are essentially protected and consolidated blocks of fuses.
 These Blocks have an added level of security and protection.
 Fuse blocks are commonly used in automotive applications sharing multiple circuits.

 Industrial Fuses are used to protect motors and branch circuits where higher amps or volt ratings are required.
 Wiring regulations usually define a maximum fuse current rating for particular circuits in (volts).

 In addition to the vast selection of fuses are pre-assembled kits.
 These service kits are filled with the more common types of fuses for the most common applications.
 Most include an organized case to assure the fuses needed are kept at hand.

 How Fuses Work